What PIMCO Has Done In Terms Of Leverage For Its Taxable Funds

 Compared to other funds, PCI was the only fund that had to reduce its borrowing in a big way.
 I should note (and this is important) that does NOT mean that they had to be forced sellers in the down market.
 We don't have 100% transparency here.
 There are many tools in the PIMCO tool chest that could have been used to reduce borrowing without selling assets.
 What those are - not important.
 What's important is the impact on income production and the sustainability of the distribution.

-If the fund was able to delever while keeping their income levels static, then the fund is unlikely to really be effected long term.
+If the fund was able to delever while keeping their income levels static, then the fund is unlikely to really be affected long term.

 Moving on to April, with additional selling pressure, funds took down borrowing further.
 PCI took down leverage another 6.6% in the month, though PCM reduced by the most, a significant 18%.
 PFL and PFN, after increasing in March, reduced in April.

-Over the two month period we see a big difference between the funds.
+Over the two-month period, we see a big difference between the funds.
 PCI and PCM were the largest deleveragers (no, that's not a word).
 At the same time, PDI and PKO were the net "winners."
 Why are they winners?
-Because they were able to increase borrowing at very low rates and invest into assets, likely depressed non-agency MBS and high yield bonds (both domestic and emerging market) at very compelling prices.
+Because they were able to increase borrowing at very low rates and invest into assets, likely depressed non-agency MBS and high-yield bonds (both domestic and emerging market) at very compelling prices.

 Here's the total two-month change in borrowing by each fund: